Alarm-class torpedo gunboat: Thornycroft Special - HMS Speedy

-While officially classed with the Alarm class, the Speedy was actually a separate design.
+While officially classed with the Alarm class, Speedy was actually a separate design.
 The Naval Defence Act of 1889 authorised the purchase of an Alarm-class torpedo gunboat built to a design by John I. Thornycroft & Company and built in their yard at Chiswick.
 Speedy was a three-funnelled vessel (compared to the two-funnelled Admiralty design), but the key difference was the use of water-tube boilers instead of locomotive-type boilers; she produced at least 5000 ihp and could make 20.5 kn.
 The use of water-tube boilers was a key feature of the new torpedo boat destroyers that would make torpedo gunboats (including the Alarm class) obsolete.

 Armament

 At build the class was fitted with two QF 4.7 in/45-pounder guns, four 3-pounder guns and one Gardner machine gun.
-Five 14 in torpedo tubes were fitted in the first five vessels, but this was changed to three 18-inch (450mm) torpedo tubes in the rest of the class.
+Five 14 in torpedo tubes were fitted in the first five vessels, but this was changed to three 18-inch (450 mm) torpedo tubes in the rest of the class.
 They were arranged as a pair of revolving deck mounts, a pair of fixed deck mounts (deleted in the later vessels) and a single bow-mounted tube; three reloads were provided.